seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 These essential documents must be read before reading this document:

-* `LLVM Language Reference Manual <LangRef.html>`_ --- a reference manual for the LLVM assembly language.
+* `LLVM37 Language Reference Manual <LangRef.html>`_ --- a reference manual for
+  the LLVM37 assembly language.

-* :doc:`CodeGenerator` --- a guide to the components (classes and code generation algorithms) for translating the LLVM internal representation into machine code for a specified target.
+* :doc:`CodeGenerator` --- a guide to the components (classes and code generation algorithms) for translating the LLVM37 internal representation into machine code for a specified target.
 Pay particular attention to the descriptions of code generation stages: Instruction Selection, Scheduling and Formation, SSA-based Optimization, Register Allocation, Prolog/Epilog Code